sourdough starter.

 day 7 and onwards.

 • If you bake bread frequently, you can keep your sourdough starter at room temperature and continue to follow the above instructions.
 However, if you don't plan on baking often, you can store your starter in the fridge and feed it every 2-4 weeks.
-When you're ready to use it, take the starter out of the fridge a couple of days before baking and provide it with two additional feedings to ensure it becomes fully active again.
+When you're ready to use it, take the starter out of the fridge a couple of days before baking and provide two additional feedings to ensure it becomes fully active again.